baumrock/RockShell/readme.md

 }
 ```

-See the symfony docs about coloring here: https://symfony.com/doc/current/console/coloring.html
+Check out the `php rockshell ping` command and see the symfony docs about coloring here: https://symfony.com/doc/current/console/coloring.html